 Connect with your audience via Facebook

-There are three ways you can make use of Facebook.
+There are 3 ways you can make use of Facebook.

 Depending on the product you want to sell, you can find relevant Facebook Groups with members who, based on their interest or hobby, might be the right target audience for your new product.
 Make sure to message the group admin and ask for permission to post a link to your listing with a corresponding discount code.

-Another way to leverage the power of Facebook is via advertising.
+Another way to leverage the power of Facebook when launching a new product on Amazon is via advertising.
 Facebook allows you to fine-tune the targeting of your ads so that you can reach people that are likely to be interested in your offers.
 However, if you’ve never done Facebook Ads before and aren’t exactly sure what you’re doing, it can quickly bleed out your marketing budget for the launch (and beyond).

 Using a Facebook Bot adds an interactive element to your Facebook promotions – and is the most effective way we know to make the first few sales.
 We’ve already discussed this strategy in an earlier post in the context of creating the first reviews for a product.